 Let’s start with the basics.
 In the $500-$1,000 price range (which the Bowflex Blaze falls in), the average home gym provides about 30-40 exercises.
 The Blaze offers over 60.
 In the same price range, the average home gym provides about 150-200 lbs of maximum standard weight.
 The Blaze offers 210 lbs standard, but also has the ability to upgrade to 310 lbs or even 410 lbs should you need it.
 Upgradable resistance is very rare to come by, especially in this price range, so that versatility is very beneficial.

 In addition to the basic feature comparisons above, the Blaze also includes a built-in rowing machine for cardio.
-This offers a huge value because it allows you to perform strength training and cardio from a single machine, rather than having to buy a cardio machine separately (rowing machines are typically in the $200+ range so you can see the cost-effectiveness).
+This offers a huge value because it allows you to perform weight lifting and cardio from a single machine, rather than having to buy a cardio machine separately (rowing machines are typically in the $200+ range so you can see the cost-effectiveness).
 The Blaze’s value is not just in physical features, though – Bowflex also offers a 6-week money-back satisfaction guarantee, which no other brand offers.
 While that’s not necessarily a physical value, you can’t put a price on peace-of-mind, and a money-back guarantee is the best peace-of-mind you can ask for when making a big purchase.

 Overall, if you’re looking for the best home gym in terms of value for your dollar, the Blaze takes the cake.
 All of these benefits above and it still has a lower price tag than most of the models in its price range.
 There’s a reason 98% of people who currently own it say they would buy it again and recommend to a friend.
 In case you want some more info on the Blaze, read our full overview here.